Mack Swain

 Mack Swain (born Moroni Swain; February 16, 1876 – August 25, 1935) was a prolific early American film actor, who appeared in many of Mack Sennett’s comedies at Keystone Studios, including the Keystone Cops series.
-He also appeared in major features by Charlie Chaplin and starred in both the world's first feature length comedy and first film to feature a Movie-within-a-movie premise.
+He also appeared in major features by Charlie Chaplin and starred in both the world's first feature length comedy and first film to feature a "movie-within-a-movie" premise.

 Early years

 Swain was born on February 16, 1876, to Robert Henry Swain and Mary Ingeborg Jensen in Salt Lake City, Utah, and was educated in Salt Lake City's public schools.
 At age 6 he put on his first act called "Mack Swain's Mammoth Minstrels" in the family barn.
 At age 8 he stole all of his mother's sheets and linens to build his own circus tent.
-Eventually he ran away from home at age 15, joining a minstrel show.
+He ran away from home at age 15, joining a minstrel show.
 His mother took him home after one performance, but he persuaded her to let him continue in entertainment.